learn-co-curriculum/dsc-pandas-groupby/README.md

 ## Selecting Information From Grouped Objects

-Since the resulting object returned is a DataFrame, we can also slice a selection of columns we're interested in from the DataFrame returned.
+Since the resulting object returned is a DataFrame, you can also slice a selection of columns you're interested in from the DataFrame returned.

 The example below demonstrates the syntax for returning the mean of the `Survived` class for every combination of `Sex` and `Pclass`: